dmcglinn/quant_methods/projects.md

 ### Project Code

-The project code will be submitted via your personal project specific github repository.
+The project code will be submitted via a link to a google drive folder that Dan will share with the class.
-If your repository is private you will need to invite your instructor to be a collaborator so that they can examine the code and test it out.

 The home directory of all projects should contain at least the following directories:

 * scripts